Sea Turtle Tracking

-Bowser is the most recent sea turtle rehabilitated at Clearwater Marine Aquarium to be released with a satellite tag.
+Kirby is the most recent sea turtle rehabilitated at Clearwater Marine Aquarium to be released with a satellite tag.
+Bowser was the fourth fitted with a tag in 2018.
 Xeno was the third sea turtle at CMA that was released with a satellite tag, in 2016.
 Kreacher was our second released with a sat tag earlier in 2016, and our first satellite tracking tag was done on a loggerhead sea turtle named Ozzy in September 2015.

 Bowser is a loggerhead sea turtle who arrived on June 13, 2018.
 The adult loggerhead was found floating and swimming sideways near St. John’s Sound off of the Pinellas County coast.
 After extensive treatment for gastrointestinal issues, Bowser was deemed ready for release by the CMA Vet Team and the Florida Fish and Wildlife Conservation Commission.
 See how far Bowser has gone on the map below!